microsoft/autogen/website/docs/Installation.md

 ## Option 1: Install and Run AutoGen in Docker

 Docker, an indispensable tool in modern software development, offers a compelling solution for AutoGen's setup.
 Docker allows you to create consistent environments that are portable and isolated from the host OS.
 With Docker, everything AutoGen needs to run, from the operating system to specific libraries, is encapsulated in a container, ensuring uniform functionality across different systems.
 The Dockerfiles necessary for AutoGen are conveniently located in the project's GitHub repository at [https://github.com/microsoft/autogen/tree/main/samples/dockers](https://github.com/microsoft/autogen/tree/main/samples/dockers).
-For more details on customizing the Dockerfiles, see the [Docker Samples README](https://github.com/microsoft/autogen/tree/main/samples/dockers/Dockerfiles.md).
+For more details on customizing the Dockerfiles, see the [Docker Samples README](../../samples/dockers/Dockerfiles.md).

 **Pre-configured DockerFiles**: The AutoGen Project offers pre-configured Dockerfiles for your use.
-These Dockerfiles will run as is; however, they can be modified to suit your development needs.
+These Dockerfiles will run as is, however they can be modified to suit your development needs.
+Please see the README.md file in autogen/samples/dockers

 - **autogen_base_img**: For a basic setup, you can use the `autogen_base_img` to run simple scripts or applications.
 This is ideal for general users or those new to AutoGen.
 - **autogen_full_img**: Advanced users or those requiring more features can use `autogen_full_img`.
 Be aware that this version loads ALL THE THINGS and thus is very large.
 Take this into consideration if you build your application off of it.